Putin Says Ukraine Grain Deal Mostly Helping Rich EU - UrduPoint

 Putin Says Ukraine Grain Deal Mostly Helping Rich EU

-Moscow, Sept 7 (UrduPoint / Pakistan Point News - 7th Sep, 2022 ) :Russian President Vladimir Putin said Wednesday that "almost all" the Ukrainian grain shipped under a UN-backed deal to ease a global food crisis was reaching rich European nations and accused the West of deceiving developing countries.
+Moscow, Sept 8 (UrduPoint / Pakistan Point News - 8th Sep, 2022 ) :Russian President Vladimir Putin said Wednesday that "almost all" the Ukrainian grain shipped under a UN-backed deal to ease a global food crisis was reaching rich European nations, an accusation denied by Kyiv.

 Data compiled by a joint centre in Istanbul monitoring the July agreement showed slightly more than a third of the grain delivered to European countries and another 20 percent arriving in Turkey.